 Since the jungle is such an abundant resource of vegetation and animals, the resources for finding food are everywhere.
 It’s just a matter of how to get access to it.
 Keep moving forward and look for something to eat as you go.
 Here are some tips for getting food in the jungle.

-Your best bet is to trap animals while you are sleeping.
+After having a canned meats supply, your second best bet is to trap animals while you are sleeping.
 For that, you need to create a trap and entice a wild beast to get into it.
 Making a mistake in the trap-building may cost you a lot if the ferocious wild animal gets free and starts at you.
-It can be difficult to build a sustainable trap without some positions of your gear, but there is a simple way to do it using the things at your disposal.
+It can be difficult to build a sustainable trap without your gear’s positions, but there is a simple way to do it using the things at your disposal.

 Using a deadfall trap is an effective method of trapping animals, and you can set up many of them to increase your chances of catching more food.
 You can skin the animals you trap to use their skins as clothes to protect yourself from cold.

 Step 1: Gather 3 branches and a heavy stone.